Jira for Test Management: Options, Challenges, and Solutions

 Advantages of using Jira for test management

-For teams that don’t have sophisticated test requirements, Jira may be sufficient for tracking their testing for three primary reasons:
+For teams with less complex test requirements, Jira might suffice for monitoring testing activities for three main reasons:

-• Tool consolidation: By keeping all of your tracking in one tool, you will have fewer platforms to maintain and may be able to have visibility across your software development efforts
+• Tool consolidation: By keeping all of your tracking in one tool, you will have fewer platforms to maintain and may be able to streamline visibility across your agile software development efforts.

 Challenges of using Jira for test management

-Although Jira can be used for test management if you put in enough time and effort, it comes with some major challenges:
+Although Jira can be used for test management with enough time and effort, it also presents significant challenges:

-• Organizing test cases and test planning are complex
+• Organizing test cases and test planning can be complex

 • There is no easy way to track test results over multiple test cycles